Garret Hobart: Illness and death

 After a vacation with the McKinleys on Lake Champlain, Hobart returned to Paterson in September.
-On November 1, 1899, the government announced that Hobart would not return to public life.
+On November 1, 1899, his family announced that Hobart would not return to public life.
 His condition deteriorated rapidly, and he died on November 21, 1899, at age 55.
 President McKinley told the family, "No one outside of this home feels this loss more deeply than I do."

-New Jersey Governor Foster Voorhees ordered that state buildings be draped in mourning for 30 days, and that flags be flown at half staff until Hobart's funeral.
+Foster Voorhees, the New Jersey governor, ordered that state buildings be draped in mourning for 30 days, and that flags be flown at half staff until Hobart's funeral.
 Hobart's home, Carroll Hall, was opened to the public for four hours so that citizens might pass by his open casket; 12,000 people did so.
 Hobart was laid to rest at Cedar Lawn Cemetery in Paterson after a large public funeral, attended by President McKinley and many high government officials.
-Although the large government delegation meant that few local people could attend the service, a crowd of 50,000 came to Paterson to honor Hobart.
+Although the large government delegation precluded many local residents from attending the service, a crowd of 50,000 came to Paterson to honor Hobart.

-The mausoleum over the grave was erected in 1901.
+The mausoleum over Hobart's grave was erected in 1901.
 His wife purchased eleven plots adjoining the family plot to accommodate the structure.
 The building has massive marble columns in the front with a heavy metal door; on the back above the sarcophagus is a stained glass window.
 There are two sarcophagi in the center of the building, for Garret Hobart and his wife.
 Around the tomb are niches for other members of the family.
 At the time of construction in 1901, the mausoleum cost about $80,000.